 \section{Empirical results}

-In this section, we aim to implement MLSD to discover symmetries in the \textit{harmonic oscillator} and \textit{Kepler problem}, summarized in \tabref{tab:1}.
-A detailed analysis of $\SU(3)$ symmetry of harmonic oscillator and $\SO(4)$ symmetry of Kepler problem is provided in the \appref{app: sym}.
-We demonstrate that MLSD can successfully identify the hidden symmetries in both systems.
-Additionally, in the harmonic oscillator task, we use quadratic parametrization to show that MLSD can explicitly reconstruct the 8 Gell-Mann matrices that form the $\su(3)$ Lie algebra.
-Code is available at \cite{github}.
+In this section, we apply MLSD to discover symmetries in the \textit{harmonic oscillator} and the \textit{Kepler problem}, summarized in \tabref{tab:1}.
+A detailed analysis of the $\SU(3)$ symmetry of the harmonic oscillator and the $\SO(4)$ symmetry of the Kepler problem is provided in \appref{app: sym}.
+We demonstrate that MLSD can successfully identify the hidden symmetries in both systems\cite{github}.
+Additionally, in the harmonic oscillator task, we use a quadratic parametrization to show that MLSD can explicitly reconstruct the eight Gell--Mann matrices that form the $\su(3)$ Lie algebra.

 Throughout this section, all trajectory rollouts are generated using a symplectic integration scheme.
 In our implementation, both the ground-truth Hamiltonians and the learned Hamiltonian $G_{0,\theta}$ are parameterized in a separable form,

 which enables the use of the velocity-Verlet (leapfrog) symplectic integrator.
 The integration scheme advances the canonical variables as

 where $h$ denotes the integration time step.
 This integrator is symplectic by construction, as it corresponds to a composition of exact Hamiltonian flows generated separately by $T(\mathbf{p})$ and $V(\mathbf{q})$, and ensures reliable long-time energy conservation for both the learned and ground-truth dynamics.
 Energy conservation is assessed by tracking the deviation

 along each trajectory, which provides a direct measure of energy drift in the learned dynamics.